LyricHagen/CTF-Writeups/GlacierCTF-2025/Glacier2025-Wisdom.md

 This told me the program checks if your input matches some expected value.

-## Step 2: Reverse Engineering with Ghidra
+## Step 2: Rev w/ Ghidra

-I opened the binary in Ghidra (a free decompiler).
+I opened the binary in Ghidra.
 After letting it auto-analyze, I looked at the `main` function in the decompiler window:

 ```c
 undefined8 main(void)